pfrazee/local/docs/apps/dom_behaviors.md

 </form>
 ```

- > Assume the above uses Handlebars to render itself.

-This form behaves exactly as the [example from Knockout](http://knockoutjs.com/examples/helloWorld.html), but it does so with a very different process.
+This form behaves exactly as [this example from Knockout](http://knockoutjs.com/examples/helloWorld.html), but it does so with a very different process.

  - First, due to the form's `onchange` attribute, modifications to the inputs will result in a PATCH request to "httpl://helloworld.ui".
- - The server living there (which is document-local) will update its data model and broadcast the update via a [server-sent event](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events).
+ - The server living there (which may be local or remote) will update its data model and broadcast the 'update' event via a server-sent event.
  - As the `output` element listens to those events (output elements subscribe to the action URL of their forms) it will then issue a GET request (again, to the form's action URL) with a query parameter noting it's name ("?output=out").
  - The server will then respond with up-to-date HTML for the "out" output element.

-All live bindings follow this same pattern of 1) issue change request, 2) receive change event, 3) issue request for updated html.
+All live bindings follow this same pattern of 1) issue request to change the data, 2) receive the 'update' event, 3) issue request for updated html.

 Of course, some interfaces don't need live updates, and use a more traditional request/response process: